Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 (c) Quality of Water

-The quality of water plays a significant role in the setting and hardening process of concrete.
+Water quality plays a significant role in the setting and hardening of concrete.
 Acidic, oily, silty, and seawater should not be used in the concrete mix.
-Impurities of water give an adverse effect on the strength of concrete.
-Therefore, potable water is always used in the concrete mix.
-Particularly the impure water may lead to corrosion, carbonation, or acid attack, therefore, reducing the life of the concrete.

 # Curing of Concrete

-Hence please remember, to use as less water as possible during concrete mixing and use as more as possible after concreting.
+Hence, please remember to use as little water as possible during concrete mixing and use as much as possible after concreting.

 # The Shape of Aggregate

-There are many aggregate shapes like angular, cubical, elongated, elongated and flaky, flaky, irregular, and rounded.
+There are many aggregate shapes, including angular, cubical, elongated, flaky, irregular, and rounded.

 # Maximum Size of Aggregates